kudashevs/vite-plugin-remove-blocks/README.md

 `blocks` an array of blocks' representations.
 Each element of this array describes a unique pair of tags with name, prefix, and suffix.
 These values are represented by a string or an object with the following properties:
 ```
-name: 'devblock',              # string value defines the name of start/end tags (unique)
+name: 'devblock',              # a string defines a name for start/end tags (unique)
-prefix: '/*',                  # string value defines the beginning of a tag
+prefix: '/*',                  # a string defines the beginning of a tag
-suffix: '*/',                  # string value defines the end of a tag
+suffix: '*/',                  # a string defines the end of a tag
 ```